arahiche/Attention-based-AE-ONMF/README.md

-# Attention based AutoEncoder-like Orthogonal NMF for multispectral image decomposition
+# Attention based AutoEncoder-like Orthogonal NMF

 ## Introduction
 This code is a Tensorflow implementation of the Attention based AE-NMF model described in the paper :